Pigmice2733/scouting-backend/docs/models.md

 ### Go

-An Alliance is just a []string in Go.
+An Alliance is just a []string of team numbers in Go.

 ### PostgreSQL